Colleges within universities in the United Kingdom: Development

 By this time another federal university, the Queen's University of Ireland, had been established in 1850.
-This was the first true federal university in the UK, with the three Queen's colleges (Belfast, Cork and Galway) established in 1845 becoming it's member colleges.
+This was the first true federal university in the UK, with the three Queen's colleges (Belfast, Cork and Galway) established in 1845 becoming its member colleges.
 However, the new university and its colleges were barred from teaching theology and were thus condemned as "detrimental to religion" by the Pope.
 The Irish University Bill 1873 attempted to replace it by transforming the University of Dublin into a federal university taking in Trinity College Dublin and the Queen's colleges in Belfast and Cork (with the Galway college being dissolved).
 This was opposed by both the Catholic bishops of Ireland and by Trinity College, and failed by three votes at its second reading, leading the Gladstone ministry to resign.
 In 1880, the Queen's University was replaced by the Royal University of Ireland, an examining and degree-awarding body modelled after the University of London (as it then existed) that, like London, awarded degrees to anyone who passed its exams.

 Following a campaign led by UCL and King's in the late 19th century, the University of London became a federal body in 1900.
 Later the expansion of the university saw the growth of the small specialist colleges such as the Royal Academy of Music and Institute of Education, University of London (now part of UCL) either by being established within or merging into the university.

 The constitution of the University of London evolved during the 20th century, with power shifting towards the central University and then back towards the colleges.
 In the mid-1990s the colleges gained direct access to government funding and the right to confer University of London degrees themselves, and from 2008 those colleges that held their own degree awarding powers were allowed to use them while remaining part of the federation.
 The University of London Act 2018 allowed member institutions to become universities in their own right while remaining part of the federation.